MatthewCQSZ/transfer-drl/README.md

 model.learn()
 ```

-Our Probabilistic Policy Reuse Algorithm, SAC Policy Reuse and TD3 Policy Reuse, extend our `OffPolicyAlgorithmPolicyReuse` class.
+Our Probabilistic Policy Reuse Algorithm, `SACPolicyReuse` and `TD3PolicyReuse`, extend our `OffPolicyAlgorithmPolicyReuse` class.
 In theory, any other SB3 off policy algorithm can extend our `OffPolicyAlgorithmPolicyReuse`, though it is not tested.

 ### Transfer Learning Metric Plotter